Homemade Aloe Vera Shampoo Recipe For Hair Loss (step by step)

 Another way to drain the yellow stuff is by placing it in warm water for 30 minutes.
-Watch this video to see how is done.
+Check this video if you want to watch how it’s done.

-3. Add it to the water and blend.
+- Add it to the water and blend (using a blender)

-7. Transfer to an sterilized bottle and shake well before each use.
+- Transfer to a sterilized bottle and shake well before each use.

-Make small batches if you are not going to use a preservative and store in the fridge for about 1 or 2 weeks.
+If you are not using a preservative is best to make a small amount and store it in the fridge for about 1 week.
 Write the date on the label.

 # I have another recipe for hair loss made with coconut oil and fresh nettle.
 Check homemade shampoo for hair growth if you are interested.

-When you don’t have time to make your own DIY aloe vera shampo add few drops of rosemary essential oil to your usual shampoo and shake well.
+When you don’t have time to make your own DIY aloe vera shampoo add a few drops of rosemary essential oil to your usual shampoo and shake well.
 You can also add it to your hair conditioner.

 *Pregnant or nursing women consult your doctor if you are unsure.
-Same goes for anyone taking medications.
+The same goes for anyone taking medications.

 If you use the preservative, is this room temperature stable, and for how long?